Robust Phase Retrieval Algorithm for Time-Frequency Structured Measurements: Numerical results on the robustness of Algorithm

-To support Theorem \ref{stability_main}, we use two different sets of simulations.
-For the first kind, we let the dimension of the signal vary and explore the reconstruction error of the algorithm for a random normally distributed noise vector with independent entries and fixed variance.
-On Figure \ref{num_dim} we show respective results.
-These suggest that the error to noise ratio does not depend on the signal dimension, unlike the bound obtained in Theorem \ref{stability_main}, and is bounded above by a numerical constant close to $3$.
-This suggests that the theoretical bound of ratio between reconstruction error of the algorithm and norm of the noise vector can be improved.
+To illustrate Theorem \ref{stability_main}, we consider two sets of simulations.
+For the first one, we let the dimension of the signal vary and explore the reconstruction error of the algorithm for a random normally distributed noise vector with independent entries and fixed variance.
+On Figure \ref{num_dim} we show the obtained results, which suggest that the error to noise ratio does not depend on the signal dimension, unlike the bound \eqref{theoretical_bound} obtained in Theorem \ref{stability_main}.
+In fact, the ratio between the reconstruction error and the norm of the noise vector appears to be bounded above by a numerical constant close to $3$.

-For the second simulation, we explore the dependence of reconstruction error and error to noise ratio on the noise variance for a fixed dimension and random, normally distributed noise vector with independent entries.
-Figure \ref{num_var} shows the obtained results.
-These plots suggest that the reconstruction error grows linearly with the magnitude of noise.
-One of the main goals for future research is to understand the gap between theoretically predicted robustness guarantees and results obtained numerically (Figures \ref{num_dim} and \ref{num_var}) and improve robustness guarantees for the reconstruction algorithm, so that they better reflect the actual behavior.
+For the second set of simulation, we explore the dependence of the reconstruction error and the error to noise ratio on the noise variance for a fixed signal dimension.
+The obtained results, shown on Figure \ref{num_var}, illustrate that the reconstruction error grows linearly with the magnitude of noise.